Sotra Bridge: Planning

 There were also some plans for the future which would remove the last ferries within the Sotra and Øygarden archipelagos, meaning that the entire twin archipelago would have ferry-free access to the mainland, should the Sotra Bridge be built.
 The plans had been spurred by a large decrease in fishing during the late 1950s, and the need for increased tax revenue from new industries.
-The framework for the plan started in 1961 with the creation of an inter-municipal cooperation, which in 1964 resulted in the merger of the municipalities of Hjelme and Herdla to create Øygarden.
+The framework for the plan started in 1961 with the creation of an inter-municipal cooperation, which in 1964 resulted in the merger of Hjelme Municipality and Herdla Municipality to create Øygarden Municipality.
 On 8 May 1962, an inter-municipal road committee was established, which recommended that a limited company be established to finance the bridge.
 In Bergen, Bro og Tunnelselskapet had similarly built the Puddefjord Bridge and Eidsvåg Tunnel, and the inter-municipal council recommended a similar model.
 However, they wanted a separate company for Sotra and Øygarden, so extra tolls could be used to help finance road projects on the archipelago.

 On 29 June 1962, Fjell Municipality sent an official application to the County Governor to start planning, and this was sent onwards to the Directorate for Public Roads.
 They concluded that it would be possible to finance the bridge with tolls collected over 13 to 14 years, with the state paying for one-third of the bridge.
 The plans called for the bridge to run south of Norwegian Talc, but it was later routed slightly north, so that the span could be reduced from 520 to 500 m.
 The optimal location would be within the Norwegian Talc plant, and by placing the western pylon on a skerry, it was possible to reduce the span to 468 m.

 The plans from 1959 called for a height of 60 m, but the Public Roads Administration stated that a height of 50 m would be sufficient, and also help to reduce the construction costs.
 In 1962, the extra costs for the higher height were estimated at NOK 4 million.
 Bergen Port Authority stated in 1963 that they required a height of 66 m, while the local newspapers felt that 50 m was sufficient.
 Bergen City Council voted in favor of the shortest proposal.
 The Royal Norwegian Navy supported a taller bridge, but were more willing to reduce the height than the port authority.
 The port authority reduced its preferred height to 62 m, with the road authority responding that such a clearance only existed in a very few places in the world, and that the extra costs could result in the whole project being abandoned.